nezaj/web-bitelog/src/data/notes.md

 -   Lowest weight: Monday, 147.8 (post fast from previous week)
 -   Highest weight: Saturday, 154.6 (post 6k calories on Friday)
 -   Despite extremes, met goal of <2 red days.
 Also kept average carbs to <200/day
--   Also was connected to at least 3 workouts -- but barely.
+-   Was connected to at least 3 workouts -- but barely.

 This was another strange week.
-Monday -> Thursday were pretty good with solid workouts on Monday + Wednesdays.
+Monday -> Thursday were pretty good with solid workouts on Monday, Wednesday, and doing 100 pull-ups test.
 Started Jiu-Jitsu again this week which was great.
 On Friday however I went to a friend's party and let go.
 To top it off, I ate 2lbs of ice cream after coming home.
 This was my biggest calorie day since I started logging.
 This also caused a huge (but temporary) increase on the scale, leading to